top of page

 Series Schedule

-The Championship Finals class will be held in October.
+The Championship Finals class will be held in October at the Tri-State Classic.

 Frequently Asked Questions:

 The series will use a points system, fashioned after how many sire stakes points are tallied.
-The more a nominated horse shows and places, the more points they earn to qualify for the Championship Class at The Smoky Mountain Equine Fest the first week in October.
+The more a nominated horse shows and places, the more points they earn to qualify for the Championship Class at The Tris State Classic the second week in October.

 Eligibility: Horses must have had electronic eligibilities ordered or were sold at a commercial yearling sale.